Anadea/anadea_blog/content/posts/what-is-code-audit/index.md

 {{< advert_with_cta title="Code audit awaits!" description="Get in touch and let's discuss your needs." button="Book a consultation" >}}

-## What are code audit deliverables?
+## What Are Code Audit Deliverables?

 **What do you get after the code audit is completed?** Code audit typically delivers a detailed report that outlines any problems or weaknesses found in your code.
 This report will also include suggestions on how to fix these issues and steps you can take to address them.